xiao7199/layer_distributed_spectral_clustering/README.md

  ![VV_result](VV_result.png)
 To run with QK-Graph ('where' visual pathway), please comment out the `--vv_graph` from `srun.sh`.
 The 15 leading eigenvectors would look like:
  ![QK_result](QK_result.png)
-### Acknowledgment
-We implement our framework by referring to

 ### Citation
 If you find our paper or code useful, please cite our work:
 ```